Kepler-1708 b-i is likely undetectable with HST: Injection-Recovery

 \subsection{Recovery}

-Equipped with 50 realistic simulations of the breathing+ramp/hook corrected HST WFC3 observations of \kepb{} and its candidate moon, we were now ready to attempt to recover the moon.
+Equipped with 75 realistic simulations of the breathing+ramp/hook corrected HST WFC3 observations of \kepb{} and its candidate companion, we were now ready to attempt to recover the moon.
 In this recovery exercise, we conceived that the goal was to independently detect \kepbi{} using new data alone.
-The signal of \kepbi{} is already detected to a Bayes factor >10 with just \kepler{} data, so a convincing independent detection would accomplish another >10 Bayes factor detection using HST data only.
 Accordingly, we treat the HST light curve in isolation in what follows, rather than jointly fitting the HST+\kepler{} data together.

-The simulated HST light curves were regressed to the \luna{} model using \multi{} \citep{ferozMultiNestEfficientRobust2009}, a nested sampling algorithm which naturally computes the Bayesian evidence of a given model fit.
-We also regressed a simplified version of the same model but with the moon turned off.
-The planet+moon fit features the same 14 transit parameters describing the system as used in \citet{kippingExomoonSurvey702022}.
-However, we add the additional 4 parameters needed to describe the visit-long trend ($a_0, a_1, a_2$, and $b_0$), giving 18 in total.
+For each simulated light curve, we regressed two different models using \multi{} \citep{ferozMultiNestEfficientRobust2009}, a nested sampling algorithm which naturally computes the Bayesian evidence of a given model fit.
+The first model describes a planet+moon system with the same 14 transit parameters describing the system as used in \citet{kippingExomoonSurvey702022} plus the additional 4 parameters needed to describe HST's visit-long trend ($a_0, a_1, a_2$, and $b_0$), giving 18 in total.
+The second model describes a planet-only system and uses the same parameters, minus those which describe the moon.
+To be considered a successful recovery, the planet+moon model must both correctly describe the injected signal and also offer enough of an improvement over the planet-only model to justify the inclusion of the additional parameters.
+We quantify this improvement by declaring a successful recovery must meet thresholds on the Bayes factor, Akaike Information Criterion (AIC), and $\chi^2$ as described below.

+Beginning with the Bayes Factor, we follow \citet{kippingExomoonSurvey702022} and use the \citet{kassBayesFactors1995} table to define a ``strong detection'' as that with a Bayes factor exceeding 10.
+Using this measure alone, 29 of our 75 experiments could be classified as successful recoveries.
+However, when examining these recovered signals, we found that many of the maximum a posteriori (MAP) solutions did not resemble the true injected light curve, and further that many of these featured no visible moon signal at all.
+Instead, many fits took advantage of the hide-and-seek misalignment described in Section \ref{sub:transit_odds} and placed its MAP moon on a wide orbit in a non-transiting geometry (Table \ref{table:sims}).
+While many of these suspicious ``detections" can be rejected through examination of their suggested parameters (nearly all favored moons with unphysical densities, for instance), their ability to meet this Bayes factor threshold requires a stricter detection criterion.

+The breakdown of the Bayes factor's ability to cleanly differentiate successes and failures necessitated the inclusion of additional criteria, and in general should illustrate the caution required when fitting single transits of planet+moon systems.
+In principle, these configurations would be disfavored if we considered more than one epoch of transit data, since such alignments will not repeat (excluding the truly unfortunate scenario in which the planet and moon periods are in an integer ratio).
+But, by restricting ourselves to this one-transit case, there is a large region of planet+moon parameter space which can describe the general shape of a planet transit very well.